Tsukiyonocm/Reading-List/README.md

 3. <b>Lucky Day</b> by Chuck Tingle (3-13-26) - This was a fun ride.
 The story starts off simply enough with a day in which a women is stressing about a meeting later to her girlfriend.
 Eventually we get to this meeting and all hell starts to break loose in what amounts to be the catalyst of the story.
 We have a monkey beating peoples head in with a typewriter, we have fish falling from the sky, a hot air balloon trailing corpses of riders hanging dead from the sides of it and just absolute chaos.
 What happens next was a fun ride overall.
 There are various other events for what comes to be called the Low Probability Events.
 All of which are gruesome and the story continues on in what I call quite low key but satisfying conclusion.

+4. <b>A Million Worlds With You</b> by Claudia Gray (4-5-26) This was the conclusion to this story and it really didn't disappoint.
+Overall it didn't change much of the formula it had working for it, Margarite goes to a new dimension and finds that version of Paul, wash rinse repeat.
+The way it was written though really worked for me.
+The connection between the characters both good and bad really struck out and overall I was quite happy with the conclusion even if it seemed a bit rushed at the end.
+While I probably will not read the series again, I do not regret reading it even if it is slightly outside of my normal realm of stories.
+Ever sine I read her Star Wars series I have just really enjoyed the way she wrote about woman protagonist.

 ### Currently Reading

 1. Six Women of Salem by Marilynne K. Roach
-2. A Million Worlds With You by Claudia Gray
+2. The Halflings Gem by R.A.
+Salvatore

-### Current Book Completed Count as of 3/15/26
+### Current Book Completed Count as of 4/8/26

 Non-fiction - 3\
-Fiction - 3
+Fiction - 4